neftjs/neft/async.coffee.md

 Calls first function from the stack and remove it.

-*callback* function gets all passed arguments by the called *function*.
+*callback* function gets all passed arguments from the called *function*.

 		callNext: (callback) ->
 			assert typeof callback is 'function'